Big Data for Reproductive Health (2019-2020)

 In 2019-2020, the specific goals of this project are to:

-This project team partnered with local and international stakeholders to built a prototype of an online platform that curates freely available, raw data on contraceptive discontinuation from household surveys into a tool that makes higher-resolution inferences possible by members of the family planning community.
+- Build and disseminate a web-based platform that curates freely available, raw data on contraceptive discontinuation from household surveys into a tool that makes higher resolution inferences possible by members of the family planning community.